krishna-bbsm/AAS/README.md

 # Deep Learning-Based Attendance Tracking System
 # Description
-The Deep Learning-Based Attendance Tracking System is an innovative application that leverages the power of Deep learning and computer vision to automate the process of attendance marking.The system uses transfer learning techniques.
+The Deep Learning-Based Attendance Tracking System leverages the power of Deep learning and computer vision to automate the process of attendance marking.The system uses transfer learning techniques.
 It utilizes a pre-trained model for face recognition and OpenCV for face detection, offering the capability to detect and recognize multiple faces in an image.
 The recognized faces are then cross-referenced with an existing database, and the attendance is marked with a timestamp in an Excel sheet.

 # Dependencies